Embassy without a government: Dissolution of the Soviet Union

 A similar situation occurred very briefly as part of the dissolution of the Soviet Union; between 16–24 December 1991, the Soviet Union neither controlled nor claimed to control any territory (thus making it a government-in-exile), but embassies and the United Nations still recognized the Soviet Union instead of Russia.
-The United Nations would recognize Russia in place of the Soviet Union on 24 December 1991, and the embassies would follow suit.
+The United Nations would recognize Russia in place of the Soviet Union on 24 December 1991 (two days before the official dissolution of the Soviet Union), and the embassies would follow suit.

 Spain (1939–1977)

 Calle Londres in Colonia Juárez, Mexico City.
 The building on the left served as the Republican embassy until the Spanish transition.

 After the victory of the Nationalist faction of the Spanish Civil War on April 1, 1939, the Republican government established a government-in-exile on April 4.
 In the immediate postwar period, it had diplomatic relations with Mexico, Panama, Guatemala, Venezuela, Poland, Czechoslovakia, Hungary, Yugoslavia, Romania, and Albania, but the United States, the United Kingdom, France and the Soviet Union did not recognise it.

 As more countries established relations with the new Spanish government, the number diminished.
-By the time it was dissolved in 1977, it had relations and embassies only with Mexico and Yugoslavia.
+By the time it was dissolved in 1977 following the Spanish transition to democracy, it had relations and embassies only with Mexico and Yugoslavia.